Skip to content

 Quota Rules

-Quota rules let you set enforced daily caps for how many units each entity type can ingest.
+Quota rules in Coralogix allow you to define hard limits on the volume of data or AI interactions consumed by entity type—such as logs, metrics, spans, or AI agent interactions.
 Use them to keep usage within plan limits, prioritize what matters most, and reduce the risk of losing visibility when traffic spikes.

 When to use quota rules